Brother, sister dead after being found unconscious inside Berks County, Pennsylvania home

-ALBANY TOWNSHIP, Pennsylvania (WPVI) -- Two children who were found unconscious inside a home in Berks County earlier this week have died, authorities told WFMZ-TV.
+ALBANY TOWNSHIP, Pennsylvania (WPVI) -- Two young siblings who were found unconscious inside a home in Berks County earlier this week have died, authorities said.

-Brinley Snyder, 4, was pronounced dead at Lehigh Valley Hospital on Thursday afternoon.
+Brinley Snyder, 4, was pronounced dead at Lehigh Valley Hospital-Cedar Crest in Allentown on Thursday afternoon.
 Her brother, Connor, 8, died shortly after.

+Once inside, they found the 8-year-old boy and 4-year-old girl unconscious Both were flown to the hospital.

-The coroner's office said Friday that autopsies will be done to determine how the children have died.
+The coroner's office said Friday that autopsies will be done to determine the cause of death.

-Their deaths are part of an "ongoing, active investigation," authorities told WFMZ.
+The deaths are being investigated by the Pennsylvania State Police-Hamburg Barracks with assistance from the Berks County District Attorney's Office.

 Brother, sister dead after being found unconscious inside Berks County, Pennsylvania home